Arcadia-Science/noveltree/docs/usage.md

 > #### Parameter descriptions:
 >
 > `input`: Complete filepath to input samplesheet.
-May be locally stored, or remotely stored (again - if remote, provide S3 URI, or hyperlink to other cloud storage).
+May be locally stored, or remotely stored (again - if remote, provide S3 URI, or hyperlink to other cloud storage).<br/>
 > `mcl_inflation`: DEFAULT "1.5,2.0,2.5,3.0".
-Quoted, comma-separated list of MCL inflation parameters to be tested when clustering proteins into orthogroups with OrthoFinder.
+Quoted, comma-separated list of MCL inflation parameters to be tested when clustering proteins into orthogroups with OrthoFinder.<br/>
 > `min_ungapped_length`: DEFAULT: 20.
-The minimum ungapped length of cleaned/trimmed multiple sequence alignments.
+The minimum ungapped length of cleaned/trimmed multiple sequence alignments.<br/>
 > `min_num_spp_per_og`: DEFAULT: 4.
-Minimum # of species a gene family must contain for phylogenetic inference.
+Minimum # of species a gene family must contain for phylogenetic inference.<br/>
 > `min_num_grp_per_og`: DEFAULT: 1.
-Minimum # of 'higher' order taxonomic groups an gene family must contain for phylogenetic inference.
+Minimum # of 'higher' order taxonomic groups an gene family must contain for phylogenetic inference.<br/>
 > `aligner`: DEFAULT: "witch".
 Method used to infer multiple sequence alignments.
-Either WITCH (`witch`) or MAFFT (`mafft`).
+Either WITCH (`witch`) or MAFFT (`mafft`).<br/>
 > `max_copy_num_spp_tree`: DEFAULT: 5.
-Maximum # of per-species gene copy number a gene family may contain for species-tree inference.
+Maximum # of per-species gene copy number a gene family may contain for species-tree inference.<br/>
 > `max_copy_num_gene_trees`: DEFAULT: 10.
-Maximum # of per-species gene copy number a gene family may contain for gene tree - species tree reconciliation with GeneRax.
+Maximum # of per-species gene copy number a gene family may contain for gene tree - species tree reconciliation with GeneRax.<br/>
 > `min_prop_spp_for_spptree`: DEFAULT: 0.25.
-Minimum proportion of species a gene family must contain to be used in species tree inference.
+Minimum proportion of species a gene family must contain to be used in species tree inference.<br/>
 > `download_annots`: DEFAULT: "minimal".
 Set of annotations to be downloaded. "none" corresponds to a minimal set.
-See description of parameters for expanded description of options.
+See description of parameters for expanded description of options.<br/>
 > `tree_model`: DEFAULT: "LG+F+G4".
 Model of amino acid substition to be used for phylogenetic inference.
-If using a posterior mean site frequency model (see below), this model will be used to infer an initial guide-tree.
+If using a posterior mean site frequency model (see below), this model will be used to infer an initial guide-tree.<br/>
 > `tree_model_pmsf`: OPTIONAL: Posterior mean site frequency model to be used for phylogenetic inference (e.g. "LG+C40+F+G4").
-If not specified (i.e. excluded from parameter file), only `tree_model` will be used.
+If not specified (i.e. excluded from parameter file), only `tree_model` will be used.<br/>
 > `outgroups`: OPTIONAL: A comma separated string of species IDs to be used to manually root Asteroid species tree.
-If specified, this species tree will have branch lengths estimated with SpeciesRax, and will be used for all GeneRax analyses.
+If specified, this species tree will have branch lengths estimated with SpeciesRax, and will be used for all GeneRax analyses.<br/>
 > `msa_trimmer`: DEFAULT: "none".
 Method used to clean/trim multiple sequence alignments.
 The default is "none", which means MSAs are not trimmed.
-The other options are CLIPKIT (`clipkit`) or CIALIGN (`cialign`).
+The other options are CLIPKIT (`clipkit`) or CIALIGN (`cialign`).<br/>
 > `tree_method`: DEFAULT: "fasttree".
 Method used to infer trees.
-Either FASTTREE (`fasttree`) or IQTREE (`IQTREE`).
+Either FASTTREE (`fasttree`) or IQTREE (`IQTREE`).<br/>
 >
 > Alternatively, you can use the test dataset provided by Arcadia Science [here](https://github.com/Arcadia-Science/test-datasets/noveltree).